 - You’ll see the Parliament Buildings on the cliff above you, followed by the Supreme Court of Canada.
 On the other side of the Ottawa River (on the shores of Gatineau, Québec) you’ll see the undulating beige buildings that make up the Canadian Museum of History (formerly the Canadian Museum of Civilization).

-- Soon after, you’ll see signs for the Mill Street Brew Pub, a family-friendly restaurant located on the shore of the Ottawa River in an historic grist mill rich in industrial heritage and charm.
+- Soon after, you’ll see signs for the Mill Street Brewery, a family-friendly restaurant located on the shore of the Ottawa River in an historic grist mill rich in industrial heritage and charm.
 This is a great place to stop for a bite to eat or a beverage!

 - Continue west on the pathway.
 Approximately 2.8 kilometres from the Bytown Museum, you’ll cross Booth Street/Chaudière Crossing where the Canadian War Museum is located.
 There’s some space outside near the water’s edge to take a break and interpretive signs that provide historical information about the nearby Chaudière Falls.
 There’s a café and washrooms inside the Museum.